Physics-50/Module-1/docs/week4.md

 ## Guide to MATLAB plotting and figure assembly in Powerpoint

-**We strongly recommend** that you learn how to plot your data using MATLAB by following the steps we've outlined in the [MATLAB Plotting + Powerpoint Figure Assembly Guide](plotting-guide){:target="_blank"}.
+**In Physics 50 you will use MATLAB** to plot your data.
+To help you get started, we have outlined the essential steps in the [MATLAB Plotting + Powerpoint Figure Assembly Guide](plotting-guide){:target="_blank"}.
 There's also some important information there about how to make your plots and figures easier to read.

 <br>
 <br>